 He knows this game.
 He exits the room, closing the door behind him and we hear him turning on the TV to “The Rachel Maddow Show” - insert here politics fangirl squee.
 This changed on the final air version and I’m so sad!

 But Scully isn’t done.
-She stares at the door, quizzically, and says to herself: “But then again, is not out of the realm of extreme possibility.”
+She stares at the door, quizzically, and says to herself: “But then again, it's not out of the realm of extreme possibility.”

 We’re left with the sound of whatever conspiracy Rachel Maddow is breaking down tonight… at least in the cut that I previewed.
 In the final version, we're also left with the sound of a sword.